 Tell me about it in the comments below!
 I always love to hear your thoughts.
 And tag me #theforkedspoon on Instagram if you’ve made any of my recipes, I always love to see what you’re cooking in the kitchen.

-- 2 lbs shrimp (thawed, peeled and deveined (see notes))
+- 2 pounds jumbo shrimp - thawed, peeled, and deveined (see notes)

 - 1 tablespoon olive oil